-SRPBS.23.044 - Appendix G - OPA 18.5: Questions and Answers
+Memorandum

+November 8, 2023

+MEMO TO: Mayor West and Members of Council

+COPY TO: Darlene Joslin, City Manager

+Stephen Huycke, Director, Legislative Services/City Clerk

+FROM: Kelvin Kwan, Commissioner of Planning and Building Services

+SUBJECT: Response to Council Questions and Comments Regarding Official Plan

+Amendment 18.5 (Yonge and Carrville/16th Avenue Key Development

+Area)

+At its meeting November 1st, 2023 the Committee of the Whole considered Official Plan Amendment (OPA) 18.5 for adoption.
+At the meeting, several questions and comments were raised by Members of Council respecting the amendment.
+The purpose of this memo is to provide additional information or clarification on those matters below.

-Question Answer 1.
-What is the projected growth in the KDA and how does it compare to the City-wide forecast?
-The Yonge and Carrville/16th Avenue Key Development Area (KDA) is forecasted to accommodate 24,000 people and 8,770 jobs at build-out.
-This growth represents 7% of the City's total population (322,300) and 7% of the total jobs (122,900) by 2051, in accordance with York Region's projection in the 2022 Regional Official Plan.
-2. Is there enough infrastructure capacity to support growth in this KDA?
-From a transportation perspective, the significant growth planned for this KDA will be supported by a potential TTC subway station and a potential GO Transit station, as well as the Yonge Street BRT and future improvements to 16th Avenue.
-In addition, OPA 18.5 provides for a network of streets, trails, and cycling facilities to connect to the existing and planned transportation system.
-The City's Urban Master Environmental Servicing Plan also considers growth in this KDA and has identified improvements for water and wastewater services.
-Chapter 3 of the City's OP states that development may not be permitted to proceed if critical infrastructure required to support development is not in place.
+1) What is the Projected Growth in the KDA and How Does it Compare to the City-wide Forecast?

+• The Yonge and Carrville/16th Avenue Key Development Area (KDA) is forecasted to accommodate 23,300 people and 8,600 jobs at build-out.
+This growth represents 7% of the City's total population and 7% of the total jobs by 2051, in accordance with York Region's projection in the 2022 Regional Official Plan.

+2) Is there Enough Infrastructure Capacity to Support Growth in this KDA?

+- From a transportation perspective, the significant growth planned for this KDA will be supported by a potential TTC subway station and a potential GO Transit station, as well as the Yonge Street BRT and future improvements to 16th Avenue.
+In addition, OPA 18.5 provides for a network of streets, trails, and cycling facilities to connect to the existing and planned transportation system. - The City's Urban Master Environmental Servicing Plan also considers growth in this KDA and has identified improvements for water and wastewater services. - Chapter 3 of the City's OP states that development may not be permitted to proceed if critical infrastructure required to support development is not in place.
 The development approval process incorporates confirmation and analysis of critical infrastructure capacity which may result in recommendations to pause or phase development.

+3) Will Growth be Phased In?

-3. Will growth be phased in?
-OPA 18.5 is a long-term plan with a planning horizon of 2051 and beyond.
+- OPA 18.5 is a long-term plan with a planning horizon of 2051 and beyond.
 The development of the OPA included consultations with major landowners in the KDA, who shared with staff their master plans for the development of their lands over numerous phases.
-As such, development is anticipated to occur incrementally over time.
-The City's OP directs orderly development by aligning.
-The City's OP directs orderly development by aligning development with timing of infrastructure.
+As such, development is anticipated to occur incrementally over time. - The City's OP directs orderly development by aligning development with timing of infrastructure.
 Accordingly, development may not be permitted to proceed if critical infrastructure required to support development is not in place.

-4. How are density and height applied in the KDA?
-The maximum height of buildings in the KDA is determined by the prescribed density in the development block and the application of the angular plane policy if the building abuts a Neighbourhood land use designation.
-The density of a development block is measured by floor space index (FSI), which translates into gross floor area by multiplying the block area by the FSI.
+4) Clarification on how Density and Height are applied in the KDA